South Cornwall · PL23

 Why Fowey is its own job.

-Fowey Conservation Area is extensive, covering the harbour, Fore Street and Esplanade.
+Two things shape a Fowey application: parish character and policy.
+On policy — fowey Conservation Area is extensive, covering the harbour, Fore Street and Esplanade.
 AONB and Heritage Coast across the parish; views to and from the river dictate massing and ridge heights.
 For renovation specifically, parts of Fowey sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Fowey drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Fowey project as a PL23-area job first — not a generic Cornwall job with a postcode bolted on.
+Get that local reading right and the rest of the Fowey programme tends to run on time.
+On modern conversions of warehouses and lofts in particular — the kind you'll also find toward Tywardreath — the renovation brief always has to read the existing fabric first.

 Planning note